 Coconut Husk

-• ❤Made of natural coconut fiber, a substrate that not only looks good, but is healthier for your...
+- Made of natural coconut fiber, a substrate that not only looks good, but is health for your reptile,...

 Relatively recently (in comparison to things like aspen shavings, artificial carpet and other substrates) coconut husk has become a popular substrate among reptile and amphibian keepers.
 It certainly isn’t an ideal option for all scenarios, but it may be a fantastic choice for some keepers.